Adding A Deck To A Townhouse In NYC

 In the above listed districts a balcony at the third level or higher can penetrate a required rear yard if it is at most 50% the width of the building face.

-Thank you for reading our blog post on Adding a Deck to a Townhouse in NYC.
+Thank you for reading our blog post on Adding a Rear Deck to a Townhouse in NYC.

 I hope this was helpful.
-Please leave questions and comments below.
-If you would like to speak with an architect you can contact us directly.
+If you would like to speak with an architect about a specific project you are planning, you can contact us at Fontan Architecture directly.

 Contact Fontan Architecture